dynamicwebpaige/dynamicwebpaige/README.md

 ### ⌚ Hours

-* I prefer to _work from home_, but love serendipitous hallway conversations + getting to know my coworkers.
+* I prefer to _work from the office_, and love serendipitous hallway conversations + getting to know my coworkers.
 My ideal work week would have _3 - 4 days in the office_, and _1 - 2 days working from home_, or from a coworking space.

 * Speaking of coworking spaces: **let me know** if you'd like to explore a new one, or if you have recommendations!
 I will spend at least a couple hours in one in each city I travel to.
 Some favorites: